Casa Bernedo: The house today

-Today, Casa Bernedo serves as a museum and art gallery.
-The lower floor, which was said to be a small storage house or warehouse (commonly known as a bodega), serves as a venue for visual art and photography exhibits.
-Another room on the lower floor was used as a local gun store, until that space is currently occupied as the city's tourism office by the City Government of Dipolog.
+Since 2012, Casa Bernedo served as a museum and art gallery.
+The lower floor, which was said to be a small storage house or warehouse (commonly known as a bodega), served as a venue for visual art and photography exhibits.
+Another room on the lower floor was used as a local gun store, until that space was occupied as the city's tourism office by the City Government of Dipolog.

-The second floor, where the Bernedo-Macias family once lived, serves as a museum preserving the family house's interior and arrangements.
-The floors and their home appliances were all made out of Philippine hardwood, and their kitchen appliances were all imported from the United States.
+The second floor, where the Bernedo-Macias family once lived, was a museum preserving the family house's interior and arrangements.
+The floors and home appliances were made of Philippine hardwood, and their kitchen appliances were imported from the United States.
 It was said that the kitchen, also on the upper floor, had a story on Dipolog becoming the Spanish sardine capital today when Isabel Macias Bernedo would make Spanish-styled sardines which she learned from her sister Concepcion Macias Montaño every summer.
-Casa Bernedo is open to the public free of charge.
+Casa Bernedo was open to the public free of charge.